 Positive Psychology has shown that the simple act of gratitude can have significant mood benefits.
-Many studies have shown that expressing gratitude can improve your mood , make you more optimistic and resilient and even improve relationships.
-Also, people who regally count their blessings are happier and healthier, with lower rates of stress and depression.
-But what does these psychologists mean by gratitude and how can you incorporate this practise into your daily life?
+Many studies have shown that expressing gratitude can improve your mood, make you more optimistic and resilient and even improve relationships.
+Also, people who regularly count their blessings are more likely to feel happier and healthier, with lower rates of stress and depression.
+But what do these Psychologists mean by gratitude and how can you incorporate this practise into your daily life?

 What is gratitude

 Gratitude is a thankful appreciation for what you have.
 It sounds simple but many aspects of gratitude are forgotten in daily life.
 For example, we would say thank you for a gift from a friend but would we thank ourselves and feel grateful that we woke up early to exercise?
 Sometimes we are given a stark reminder of what we should be grateful for, after it’s been taken away.
 I know I will be very grateful to see and hug my friends and family after this pandemic but did we appreciate that freedom while we had it?
 When you are in a state of gratitude and practise appreciating everything around you, we start to acknowledge the ‘goodness’ in our lives.

 How can I make gratitude part of my life?